BernardChan/Slack/assumptions.md

 # Assumptions for the slackr Project

+## General Assumptions
+- The string `"INVALIDTOKEN"` is not a valid token
+- Assume that any data is not persistent between function calls for tests
+- Assume that the first person to register is the owner of the slakr

+## `auth_register()`
 - Emails with the period `.` delimiter will be treated as different emails

-- The string `"INVALIDTOKEN"` is not a valid token
+## `channel_join()`
 - Assuming that a non "valid channel" implies a non existent channel ID except when `InputError` is the only exception.
+- Assume nothing happens if the channel owner or channel member tries to channel_join() a channel they are part of

+## `channel_leave()`
-- Assuming for `channel_leave()` that `InputError` is raised before `AccessError` in the case that the `channel_id` doesn't exist.
+- Assuming that `InputError` is raised before `AccessError` in the case that the `channel_id` doesn't exist.

+## `channel_addowner()`
 - Assume that slackr owners are not part of every channel by default (e.g. if another member creates a channel, private OR public, then owner is NOT automatically added)
-- Assume that any data is not persistent between function calls for tests
 - Assume that AccessError is thrown when user is not authorised (token invalidated)
-- Assume that the first person to register is the owner of the slakr
-- Assume nothing happens if the channel owner or channel member tries to channel_join() a channel they are part of
 - Assume that channel_addowner will also add the user to the channel if they were not already a part of it

+## `channel_removeowner()`
 - Assume that not having a channel owner is fine

+## `search()`
+- Assume that search() is case sensitive
+- Assume that an empty string will return everything
+- Assume that having a search string that contains the same words does not return a match, or searching with a superset of the string
+    - e.g. searching "hello world" will not match "the world is hello" or "hello"
+- Assume that 👌🏻 and 👌 are different (different emoji skin modifiers)